Cais/opus-primus/readme.txt

 Q: How do the breadcrumb trails work?
 There are two different breadcrumb trails used in Opus Primus.
-One type is used on posts and shows the page hierarchy from the highest level to the lowest.
+One type is used on pages and shows the page hierarchy from the highest level to the lowest.
 The second trail is used on single views of posts and shows the first category and Post-Format of the post, both linked to their respective archive.